 Your Everything Guide to Beating Bacne

-Well, frankly, it means we should bare our skin without giving breakouts a second thought.
+Well, frankly, we should all be able to bare our skin without giving breakouts a second thought.
 But I know from experience that that’s not always the easiest thing to do.
-So I spoke to three top skincare experts about the causes and the solutions in a bid to be bacne-free before my weak resolve against shopping falls apart.
-Keep scrolling to find out what they said.
+So I spoke to three top skincare experts about the causes and the solutions in a bid to be bacne-free before my summer wardrobe comes into full effect.

 As with acne on your face, there are a myriad of causes for bacne, with a buildup of oil and bacteria often sitting at the root.
 “It largely stems from changes of hormones within the body,” says Sally Penford, education manager at the International Dermal Institute.
 “This can lead to increased oil production in the skin, and the oil, coupled with dead skin cells and bacteria, then promotes congestion and pimples.”